 Once the general conditions at the installation site have been clarified, you get to the actual core of the plant: the selection, coordination and wiring of the components.

 The solar modules are the most important components and still represent the most costly items of expenditure.
-The inverter feeds the power produced by the modules into the grid and therefore forms the heart and brain of the solar plant, so to speak.
+The inverter feeds the power produced by the modules into the grid and therefore can you buy priligy online forms the heart and brain of the solar plant, so to speak.
 The interaction between solar modules and inverter is comparable to that between engine and gearbox in a car.
 While the solar modules act as the “engine” generating the power, the inverter “gearbox” ensures that as much of this “engine power” as possible gets onto the road or, respectively, into the grid.
 Optimum coordination and high quality are therefore essential in this area.

 When choosing the products, the decisive criteria – apart from price – are above all product manufacturing quality, performance and guarantees.
 But considering quality above price usually pays off in the end, considering that you are looking at a return over 20 years and more.